tuutoo/BreezeChat/README.md

 * **Multilingual Support**: Currently supports translations between Chinese and several other languages, including English, French, German, etc.
 * **Customizable User Interface**: Easily switch between different scenes for translations, ensuring the tone and style fit the specific use case.
 * **User-Friendly Design**: Built with **Next.js** and **ShadCN UI**, making the interface simple and intuitive.
+* **Supports Gemini 2.5 Flash Preview 04-17**: You can choose the Gemini 2.5 Flash Preview 04-17 model, which provides excellent translation quality.

 ## **Tech Stack**